hiimivantang/hiimivantang-de-challenge/section-3/README.md

 ### Implementing Role-Based Access Control for Logistics, Analytics, and Sales teams.

 In order to allow different team members to perform different operations on the database, first we need to create groups within Postgres.
-This allows us to grant privileges at the group-level as opposed to granting it laboriously one user at at time.
+This allows us to grant privileges at the group-level as opposed to granting it laboriously one user at a time.
 The following groups are created in Postgres:
 1. Logistics
 2. Analytics
 3. Sales